airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 Read-Only:

-- `days_to_sync_if_history_is_full` (Number) When the state history of the file store is full, syncs will only read files that were last modified in the provided day range.
+- `days_to_sync_if_history_is_full` (Number) Default: 3
+When the state history of the file store is full, syncs will only read files that were last modified in the provided day range.
 - `file_type` (String) The data file type that is being extracted for a stream.
 - `format` (Attributes) The configuration options that are used to alter how to read incoming files that deviate from the standard formatting. (see [below for nested schema](#nestedatt--configuration--streams--format))
 - `globs` (List of String) The pattern used to specify which files should be selected from the file system.
 For more information on glob pattern matching look <a href="https://en.wikipedia.org/wiki/Glob_(programming)">here</a>.